BaseMax/TravelPlannerGraphQLTS/README.md

 - `collaboratorRemoved`: Subscribe to real-time updates when a collaborator is removed from a trip.
 - `tripDeleted`: Subscribe to real-time updates when a trip is deleted.
 - `activityUpdated`: Subscribe to real-time updates when an activity is modified (e.g., details changed, time updated).
+- `collaborationInviteReceived`: Subscribe to real-time updates when the user receives a collaboration invitation.
+- ``: Subscribe to real-time updates when a new Point of Interest (POI) is added to the database.
+- `tripDeleted`: Subscribe to real-time updates when a trip is deleted, notifying collaborators.

 ## Contributing